-- (1) Within thirty days of receipt of the award, unless another period of time has been agreed upon by the parties: - (a) a party, with notice to the other party, may request the arbitral tribunal to correct in the award any errors in computation, any clerical or typographical errors or any errors of similar nature: - (b) if so agreed by the parties, a party, with notice to the other party, may request the arbitral tribunal to give an interpretation of a specific point or part of the award.
+- Within thirty days of receipt of the award, unless another period of time has been agreed upon by the parties: - a. a party, with notice to the other party, may request the arbitral tribunal to correct if so agreed by the parties, a party, with notice to the other party, may request the arbitral tribunal to give an interpretation of a specific point or part of the award.